-The academic programs of the University are organized into one college and seven schools with each unit administered by a dean.
+The academic programs of the university are organized into one college and seven schools with each unit administered by a dean.
 Some schools are further divided into departments, each administered by a department chair.
 Deans report to the Vice President for Academic Affairs and department chairs report to their respective deans.
-Responsibilities of both school deans and department chairs include oversight of academic programs within their areas, recruitment of students, and annual evaluation of faculty and staff.
+Responsibilities of both school deans and department chairs include of academic programs within their areas, recruitment of students, and annual evaluation of faculty and staff.

-School Departments

-School of Arts and Letters Art, History and Social Science, Language and Literature, Theatre and Communication.
+School Departments College of Osteopathic Medicine School of Arts and Letters Art, History and Social Science, Language and School of Business Literature, Theatre and Communication.
+School of Education Education Department, Department of Health, Physical Education, Recreation and Coaching, Department of Educational Leadership, School of Missions and Biblical Studies Biblical Studies, Philosophy, and Missions School of Music School of Nursing School of Natural and Behavioral Sciences Psychology Department, Biological Sciences, Chemistry and the Physical Sciences, and Mathematics

-School of Business

-School of Education Education Department and Department of Health, Physical

-Education, Recreation and Coaching

-School of Missions and Biblical Studies Biblical Studies, Philosophy, and Missions

-School of Music

-School of Nursing

-School of Natural and Behavioral Sciences Psychology Department, Biological Sciences, Chemistry, and

-the Physical Sciences, and Mathematics

-College of Osteopathic Medicine

-A list of all degrees, majors, and minors offered by the University may be found in the university catalog.
+A list of all degrees, majors, and minors offered by the university may be found in the university catalog.